 - Geography: The limiting provisions cannot be so limiting that you have to move across the globe simply to find another position.

-- Time: The non-compete can only prohibit your employment for a reasonable amount of time.
+- Time: The non-compete can only prohibit your employment in a certain field for a reasonable amount of time.

-With the rise of the Internet, and the ability of any business to have a global presence via the Web, non-compete agreements are becoming an especially complicated legal topic.
-We remain on the forefront of developments related to non-competes and other employment law topics, so that we can offer the cutting edge representation you deserve.
+With the ability of any business to have a global presence via the web, non-compete agreements are becoming an especially complicated legal topic.
+We remain on the forefront of developments related to non-competes and other employment law topics so that we can offer the cutting edge representation you deserve.